 Fragrant Tea Olive (Osmanthus fragrans)

-Similar to the leaves of a holly bush, the evergreen foliage of the Osmanthus Tea Olive ‘Fortunes’ are spiky, which doesn’t only give this plant a great deal of architectural interest, but also makes it a desirable place for birds to nest in thanks to its extra layer of protection.
+Similar to the leaves of a holly bush, the evergreen foliage of the Osmanthus Tea Olive ‘Fortunes’ is spiky, which not only gives this plant a great deal of architectural interest but also makes it a desirable place for birds to nest in, thanks to its extra layer of protection.

 One of the most interesting things about this shrub, however, is that the flowers appear from October through to December.

-The blooms are also highly fragranced, which makes it a superb choice for planting near doorways or garden gates, where you’ll still be able to enjoy its beautiful scent without having to venture too far into your garden during winter.
+The blooms are also highly fragranced, which makes them a superb choice for planting near doorways or garden gates, where you’ll still be able to enjoy their beautiful scent without having to venture too far into your garden during winter.

 Happy being planted in full sun or partial shade, a full-grown Tea Olive bush can grow up to 15-20 feet tall and equally as wide.